 He co-authored “Apprenticeship and Training Funds” which was included in the 8th Edition of the Trustee Handbook: A Guide to Labor-Management Employee Benefit Plans, International Foundation of Employee Benefit Plans.

-He resides in West Mifflin with his wife, Jacqueline, and their children, Kellan and Felicity.
+He resides in Munhall with his wife, Jacqueline, and their children, Kellan, Felicity, and Alister.